Learn how to personalize and add specific info to sales forms.

 - If you've set up QuickBooks payments, select the Payments section to turn on payment options for your customers.

-When you're done customizing, select Hide or Settings to close the customization window.
+When you're done customizing, select Done to close the customization window.
 Then finish your invoice.